-Uniforms are required for Kindergarten-6th Grade, Monday-Thursday, special event days, and field trip days.
+Uniforms are required for Kindergarten-6th Grade, Monday-Friday, excluding special out-of-uniform days and excluding students holding an out-of-uniform pass.

-- Shirts Solid color long or short sleeved polo shirts, button downs, and turtlenecks are permitted.
+• Shirts - Solid color long or short sleeved polo shirts, button downs, and turtlenecks are permitted.
 All shirts must have collars and sleeves, with the exception of the Risen Christ Logo T-Shirts and Sweatshirts.
-Solid color pullovers, button down sweaters, sweatshirts, lightweight jackets, and hoodies are permitted.
-Half-shirts, muscle shirts, tube tops, belly shirts, tops or dresses with spaghetti straps are not permitted. - Pants/Shorts Navy blue, black, or khaki (tan) pants or shorts.
+Solid color pullovers, button down sweaters, sweatshirts, lightweight jackets, and hoodies are permitted to be worn over a shirt with a collar or a Risen Christ logo shirt.
+Half-shirts, muscle shirts, tube tops, crop tops, belly shirts, tops or dresses with spaghetti straps are not permitted.

-- Dresses/Skirts Navy blue, black, khaki, or plaid uniform type jumpers and skirts.
+- Pants/Shorts Navy blue, black, or khaki (tan) dress or Docker style slacks/pants or shorts.
+Leggings are not considered pants or slacks.
+Gym/athletic shorts are not permitted on regular uniform days. - Dresses/Skirts Navy blue, black, khaki, or plaid uniform type jumpers and skirts.
 Plaids must stay within the following color scheme: navy blue, red, burgundy, and green.
-White and yellow may be included in the plaid as accent colors, not as primary skirt colors. - Shoes Suggested footwear includes a solid shoe that covers the entire foot.
+White and yellow may be included in the plaid as accent colors, not as primary plaid colors.
+Jumpers are to be worn with a collared shirt.
+Leggings or spandex shorts may be worn under skirts, skorts, jumpers and dresses. - Shoes Suggested footwear includes a solid shoe that covers the entire foot.
 Sandals and flip-flops are permitted, but are discouraged as the children play daily on a mulch covered playground and are in close contact throughout the day with other children who may step on or bump into their feet. - Hats/Hoods Hats and hoods are not permitted to be worn inside the building without specific prior approval of school administration.
 Hoodie and jacket hoods must be lowered to the shoulders/back, fully off the head and neck when in the building. - Sunglasses Sunglasses are not permitted to be worn within the school except upon a doctor's prescription.